Cape May Marijuana Possession Defense Attorney

 In addition, it may be possible to have your charges altogether dismissed depending on the facts and circumstances of your case.
 Regardless of what charges you are facing, and what programs you may qualify for, it is important to have an experienced attorney at your side who can apply for the programs on your behalf, and challenge and appeal your application if it is denied by the prosecutor’s office.

-If you or someone you love has been charged with marijuana possession in Atlantic City or the surrounding area, it’s critically important to take immediate legal action.
-Call the marijuana lawyers at the Law Offices of John J. Zarych at (609) 616-4956 right away for a free and confidential consultation.
+If you or someone you love has been charged with marijuana possession in Cape May or the surrounding area, it’s critically important to take immediate legal action with the help of our Cape May criminal defense lawyers.
+Call the Cape May marijuana defense lawyers at the Law Offices of John J. Zarych at (609) 616-4956 right away for a free and confidential consultation.
 You or your loved one may be able to avoid jail and a criminal record through one of the programs discussed in this guide.
 Our line is always open for your call, including nights, weekends, and holidays.